Spanish uniforms of the Napoleonic Wars

-The Napoleonic Wars

-The Napoleonic wars was a series of wars lasting from 1803 to 1815.
-Spain was just one of the many countries which resisted the expansion of the French Empire under Napoleon I. The general population fought as Guerrillas, preventing the occupying French forces from obtaining supplies or safe passage.
+The Napoleonic Wars was a series of wars lasting from 1803 to 1815.
+Spain was just one of the many countries which resisted the expansion of the French Empire under Napoleon I. The general population fought as guerrillas, preventing the occupying French forces from obtaining supplies or safe passage.

 Line Infantry

 The Spanish Line Infantry uniform changed several times during the Napoleonic wars.
-Both officially with the introduction of new model uniforms, the supply of British made uniforms, locally produced clothing and those captured as the spoils of war.
+Initially beginning with state supplied clothing, locally produced, or war spoils.
+After 1811, the British began supplying supplies of their own.

 The M1797 uniform was officially listed as being white with collars, cuffs and facings according in the regimental facing colours and distinguished by their pattern combination.
-Three regiments were recorded as still wearing this uniform as late as May 1808.
+3 regiments were recorded as still wearing this uniform as late as May 1808.

-The M1802 uniform was dark blue, with black facings piped red and red turn backs on the jacket.
-It was recorded as being issued with white trousers, and bicorns with red feathers or plumes.
-The main difference to separate regiments using this uniform was the buttons stamped with regimental symbols or numbers.
-Twelve regiments are recorded as still wearing this uniform in May 1808.
+The M1802 uniform consisted of a dark blue coat, black facings with red piping, and white trousers.
+The bicorne remained the same as the previous M1797 uniform, having a red plume and cockade.
+Additionally, the collar featured 2 Fleur-de-lys on each side.
+12 Regiments were recorded to have been using this uniform as late as May 1808.

-The issue of the M1805 uniform restored the official uniform's jacket colour to white and brought back the coloured facing colours.
+The unpopular M1802 uniform was replaced by the M1805, which restored the white coats and distinctive regimental colours of the M1797 uniform.
 These were used to distinguish between regiments, by a combination of cuffs, collars and facings in either facing colour piped white or white piped with the facing colour.
-Buttons were also used, either silver or brass.
-Turnbacks on the jackets were always the facing colour.
+Buttons were also used, either pewter or brass.
+Turnbacks on the jackets were always white, piped with facing colours.

+The Grenadiers' uniforms were nearly identical to that of the Fusiliers', but with a few distinctive features; the cuffs featured bars known as "Sardines", and featured flaming grenades in facing colours on the turnbacks.
+The Bearskin was either brown or black, and featured a long cloth device (sleeve) in facing colour with the regimental or provincial emblem and embroidery in button colour.